 Arobynn Hamel

-King of the Assassins and head of the Assassin’s Guild, he is ambitious and controlling.
+Arobynn Hamel is the King of the Assassins and head of the Assassin’s Guild, he is ambitious and controlling.
 He is always willing to take advantage of every situation.

 Ioan Jayne